 Once registered, remote sellers and marketplaces must file returns and make payments through MassTaxConnect.

 How often are remote sellers and marketplaces required to file returns and pay tax?

 Remote sellers and marketplaces are required to file Massachusetts sales and use tax returns on a monthly basis.
-Returns are due for each calendar month on or before the 20th day of the following calendar month.
+Returns are due on or before the 30th day following the month represented by the return.
 Payment of tax is due with each return.

 If I am a foreign (non-U.S.) entity, how do I register as a remote retailer or marketplace facilitator?

 If you are a foreign (non-U.S.) entity that has been issued a Federal Tax Identification Number (also known as an EIN or FEIN) by the Internal Revenue Service (www.irs.gov), please register online using MassTaxConnect.
 If you are not eligible or required to obtain a Federal Tax Identification Number, please contact us at (617) 887-6367 for assistance with registration.

 If all of my sales are exempt, do I need to file returns reporting zero tax due?

 If you are required to register with DOR and you have no taxable sales, you must file an annual return reporting zero tax due.

 Tax Department: (617) 887-6367